tmurillocorrales/Redfrontedlemurs_gutmicrobiome/README.md

 18S_BLCA_ASV_table -> DOI: 10.6084/m9.figshare.19095995

+Additionally linear mixed models and social networks analysis were performed.
+The R scripts and data frames can be found in the respective folders.

-The results from this analysis were submitted for peer review.
+The results from this project were submitted for peer review.